 In November 2014, construction commenced on The Residences at Lexington Hills, a \$70 million luxury 350-unit apartment complex in the City.
 Phase I of this project has been completed.
-Phase II of this project is to commence in summer 2022.
+Phase II of this project began in the summer 2022.